madeeldevops/cloudformation/README.md

 ### What it does
 This repo contain cfn templates for deploying aws codepipeline.
+In the simple folder, the cfn template create a custom webserver with sg and website.
+To run, simple upload the yaml to cloudformation.

 ### What i learned
 - AWS CodePipeline